Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 How much does it cost to ship an RV across the country?

-Since uShip.com takes a percentage of whatever price the driver bids, it may be cheaper hire an RV transport company directly.
+Since uShip.com takes a percentage of whatever price the driver bids, it may be cheaper to hire an RV transport company directly.
 But on the other hand, you might find someone like I mentioned earlier who is looking to pick up a job for the other leg of a trip they’re already planning to make.
 They are often willing to accept a lower price rather than earn nothing for those miles.

 Do I have to be there when my RV is picked up / dropped off?

-If you can’t personally be there to send off your RV, it’s a good idea to have someone you trust there to make sure things go smoothly and handle any issues that could potentially arise.
+If you can’t be there to send off your RV, it’s a good idea to have someone you trust there to handle any issues that could potentially arise.
+If you’re shipping an RV that you’re purchasing, this could be the seller.

+Fortunately, he jumped the battery, but we might have had to reschedule the trip.
 That’s why it’s a good idea to make sure someone is there to handle any unforeseen issues that may arise when your RV is being picked up.

 What if my RV ends up being damaged or stolen?

-As an added precaution, I called my own insurance company and verified that our policy would have covered damage, loss, or theft of our RV or our belongings should they have occurred while our RV was in transit.
+As an added precaution, I called my insurance company and verified that our policy would have covered damage, loss, or theft of our RV or our belongings should they have occurred while our RV was in transit.

 • PORTABLE TRACKING DEVICE: Our mini gps tracker has a compact design, making it ideal to be used as an anti theft car device, or used as a tracker for kids, trucks, vehicles or other assets like boats or RVs in storage.